yuanqing/generate-css/README.md

 - `theme.baseFontSize` (*`object`*) — A mapping of breakpoint names to the base `font-size` to be applied on the `html` element for that breakpoint. `theme.baseFontSize.default` is the base `font-size` applied on the `html` element.
 - `theme.breakpoints` (*`object`*) — A mapping of breakpoint names to screen widths.

-All other keys are a mapping of the `${keys}` used in functional CSS classes to their corresponding values:
+All other keys are objects that map `${keys}` referenced in your functional CSS classes to their corresponding values:

 - `theme.backgroundColor`
 - `theme.borderColor`